muganga-charles/expensetrackerv1/README.md

 # expensetrackerv1
-a simple javascript and html expenses tracker program.
+a simple javascript and html expenses tracker program..